Best Smart Litter Boxes: Self Cleaning Picks for 2025

 3. Petkit Pura X

 Petkit Pura X blends a compact rotating drum with built in deodorizer and app alerts.
-Air care helps between deep cleans, and the app makes it simple to see cycle status or pause if your cat re-enters.
-If you already use a Petkit fountain or feeder, this is attractive since you can keep more of your data in one ecosystem.
-Apartments benefit from the smaller footprint and the quieter cycle.
+Apartments benefit from the smaller footprint and quieter cycle.
 Keep a weekly wipe routine to prevent residue on the inner drum and plan a quarterly deep clean so sensors stay accurate.
+If you add a feeder next to the box, you get a reliable meal schedule that can reduce litter surprises.
+For specs and deodorizer consumables, see PETKIT PURA X.

 Petkit Pura X